 Can you Drive a Car Under Someone Else’s Insurance?

 Yes, you can drive someone else’s car in Ontario.
 When they lend you their vehicle, they also lend you their insurance coverage.
-As long as you have permission, a valid license, and drive responsibly, you can borrow it.
+You can borrow it as long as you have permission and a valid license and drive responsibly.

 If you frequently drive someone’s vehicle, it’s a good idea to be added as an occasional or secondary driver on their policy; otherwise, insurers may deny coverage in case of a claim.